Dyesebel (2008 TV series)

 Dyesebel is a 2008 Philippine television drama romance fantasy series broadcast by GMA Network.
 The series is based on a Philippine graphic novel of the same title by Mars Ravelo.
-Directed by Joyce E. Bernal and Don Michael Perez, it stars Marian Rivera in the title role and Dingdong Dantes.
-It premiered on April 28, 2008 on the network's Telebabad line up replacing Kamandag.
+Directed by Joyce E. Bernal and Don Michael Perez, it stars Marian Rivera in the title role.
+It premiered on April 28, 2008 on the network's Telebabad line up.
 The series concluded on October 17, 2008 with a total of 125 episodes.
-It was replaced by Gagambino in its timeslot.

 Premise

 Dyesebel is a mermaid who will fall in love with Fredo.
 She must also stop the cruelties of her four adversaries: Ava, Berbola, Dyangga and Betty.